HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 This method of measuring error has served us very well in Herbie, and it works really well when all we want to measure is the error of a floating point expression.
-But now that we're moving on to considering program fragments with loops, the story gets a little trickier.
-Of course, we could just run each fragment end to end as a black box, and then use the same technique of sampling points and evaluating error shown above.
-And as long as the inputs we're sampling are representative of the ones the fragment will be dealing with, the only problem with this approach will be that is slow.
-The difficulties come when we try to make it faster.
+But this sampling technique requires running the program many times.
+This wasn't a problem when we were only looking at straight line code which was quick to evaluate end-to-end, but now that we're looking at program fragments with loops, this is in many cases too slow.

 Before we get into the details, let's step back and take a look at how we're representing looping program fragments.
 The way we'll find loops